-135. As the Tribunal acknowledged, "[the Tribunal's merits decision] is about how the past and current child welfare practices in First Nations communities on reserves, across Canada, have impacted and continue to impact First Nations children, their families and their communities" [emphasis added].
-None of those communities have had access to justice for the discrimination that has adversely affected them for decades.

-136. As a result of Canada's breach of its constitutional, statutory, common law, civil law, international conventions and covenants and fiduciary duties, the plaintiff nations and other Class Members suffered harm and damages, including but not limited to, the relief sought above and for the following:

-- (a) the Impugned Conduct systemically denied First Nations nondiscriminatory child welfare services and other essential services; - (b) the Impugned Conduct systemically separated First Nations children from their communities to be placed in state care; - (c) the Impugned Conduct systemically breached the rights of First Nations to their own cultures, languages and traditions;
+- As the Tribunal acknowledged, "[the Tribunal's merits decision] is about how the past and current child welfare practices in First Nations communities on reserves, across Canada, have impacted and continue to impact First Nations children, their families and their communities" [emphasis added].
+None of those communities have had access to justice for the discrimination that has adversely affected them for decades. - 135.155.
+As a result of Canada's breach of its constitutional, statutory, common law, civil law, international conventions and covenants and fiduciary duties, the plaintiff nations and other Class Members suffered harm and damages, including but not limited to, the relief sought above and for the following: - (a) the Impugned Conduct systemically denied First Nations nondiscriminatory child welfare services and other essential services; - (b) the Impugned Conduct systemically separated First Nations children from their communities to be placed in state care; - (c) the Impugned Conduct systemically breached the rights of First Nations to their own cultures, languages and traditions; - (d) the Impugned Conduct systemically breached First Nations' rights to pass on their histories, religions, spiritual practices, customs, cultures, languages, and traditions to their next generations to keep them alive;

-- (d) the Impugned Conduct systemically breached First Nations' rights to pass their cultures, languages and traditions to their next generations to keep them alive; - (e) the Impugned Conduct systemically destroyed First Nations' cultures, languages, identity, and traditions; - (f) the Impugned Conduct perpetuated and worsened the communal intergenerational trauma of First Nations flowing from the Residential Schools and the Sixties Scoop; - (g) the Impugned Conduct depleted First Nations populations from communities and adversely impacted communities' economic and social survival and wellbeing; and - (h) the Impugned Conduct often caused First Nations communities to have to expend their limited resources to supply to their members the essential services that Canada failed to provide contrary to Jordan's Principle.
+- the Impugned Conduct systemically breached weakened the next generation's respect for and faith in First Nations' rights to pass theirelders, religions, spiritual practices, customs, cultures, languages, and traditions to their next generations to keep them alive; - (f) the Impugned Conduct systemically destroyed First Nations' religions, spiritual practices, customs, cultures, languages, identity, and traditions; - (g) the Impugned Conduct perpetuated and worsened the communal intergenerational trauma of First Nations flowing from the Residential Schools and the Sixties Scoop; exacerbating problems of alcoholism, addictions, and suicidality; - (h) the Impugned Conduct depleted First Nations populations from communities and adversely impacted communities' economic and social survival and wellbeing; and - (i) the Impugned Conduct often caused First Nations communities to have to expend their limited resources to supply to their members the essential services that Canada failed to provide contrary to Jordan's Principle.